4GeeksAcademy/machine-learning-final-project/README.md

 ## 🚛 How to deliver this project

+You should deliver:

-You should deliver the link to your deployed project Github repo, and also the link to your deployed machine learning web application.
+-the link to your project Github repo (already deployed).

+-the link to your deployed machine learning web application.

 ## 📝 Instructions